Joseph Wiser, President

 Timothy O’Reilly, Technology Coordinator

 Tim is a senior at Seattle University pursuing a Bachelor of Business Administration, with majors in Business Economics and International Business.
 He has a wealth of experience in business start ups, and recently started up a Small Business Consulting Service for businesses in the 23rd and Union neighborhood in Seattle.
 He leads the Seattle University Enactus team (Entrepreneurship Club), and looks forward to entering the business world in the Fall of 2014.

 A resident of Capitol Hill, Tim enjoys spending time with his friends in the bustling neighborhood, and traveling around the world.
-He is passionate about social entrepreneurship & innovation, business sustainability, and all things economics.
+He is passionate about social entrepreneurship and innovation, business sustainability, and all things economics.
 He also enjoys cross country skiing (granted he is not very good at it!).